darioperez/critical-hit-portfolio-2021-refresh/content/projects/the-mls.md

 ## The Outcome.

 With our support The MLS™ were able to improve their productivity without sacrifice quality.
-We participated in the UX/UI design and frontend development of a wide variety of features and projects.
+I participated in the UX/UI design and frontend development of a wide variety of features and projects.

 </div>